 The military justice system is plagued by conflict of interest, bias, and inefficiencies.
 Fundamental reform is needed in order for victims of sexual assault to see justice.
 This reform must start with removing “convening authority” (CA) from the chain of command and placing “disposition authority,” the power to decide whether to go forward to trial, with trained and competent military prosecutors.

-The Military Justice Improvement Act (MJIA) of 2013
+The Military Justice Improvement Act (MJIA)

 The Military Justice Improvement Act achieves this reform through the following changes:

 - Gives disposition authority to prosecutors in pay grade O-6 or higher, who will determine whether a case goes to court-martial.

 - Creates separate offices for convening authorities under the Chiefs of Staff; requires the CA to be on O6 or above who is not in either the victim’s or the accused’s chain of command.

 - Applies to serious crimes for which the authorized sentence under the UCMJ is confinement for more than one year, including sexual assault.
 Leaves convening authority for military and minor crimes with the commanders.

 - Requires the prosecutors to have significant experience and be entirely independent from the chain of command of the accused.